Analysis | Fact-checking Trump’s campaign rally for the Georgia Senate races

 “It’ll be the largest tax increase in the history of our country.”

-Biden has proposed an estimated $4-trillion tax increase over ten years, according to the Tax Policy Center, which said that three-quarters of the increase would be paid by the top one percent of households.
+Biden has proposed an estimated $4-trillion tax increase over 10 years, according to the Tax Policy Center, which said that three-quarters of the increase would be paid by the top one percent of households.

 But Trump is wrong to claim this would be the biggest tax increase in history.
 When comparing revenue bills over many decades, percentage of the gross domestic product is the correct measure, not nominal dollars.
 Calculations by the Treasury Department show that tax increases in 1941 and 1942 were a larger share of the economy.
 Tax increases in 1951 and 1968 were also larger, but were designed to be temporary so are harder to compare to Biden’s proposed tax hike.